 The configuration for Microsoft 365 Business Basic, Business Standard, Office 365 E1 and Exchange Online Plan 1 stand alone look like:

 For all these licenses you get a 50GB primary mailbox and a 50GB cloud only archive.

 So a user with Microsoft 365 Business Standard like so:

 will have a primary mailbox of capacity 50GB:

 and an archive also of 50GB like so:

 Thus, the total mailbox capacity across primary and archive combined here will be 100GB for these plans.

 A Microsoft 365 Enterprise E3, E5, Office 365 E3, E5 or Exchange Online Plan 2 mailbox looks like:

-It has a 100GB primary mailbox and an unlimited archive thanks to the fact that the features of the Compliance mailbox are baked into these plans as shown above.
+It has a 100GB primary mailbox and a 1.5TB max capacity archive thanks to the fact that the features of the Compliance mailbox are baked into these plans as shown above.
 Confirming this in the Exchange Online limits documentation:

-This unlimited capacity is provisioned by Unlimited archiving in Office 365 as mentioned previously per:
+This 1.5TB capacity is provisioned by Auto expanding archive as mentioned previously per: